KhafraDev/discord-verify/README.md

+### THIS MODULE IS NOT ACTIVELY MAINTAINED
+* Do not use this unless you are willing to fix outstanding issues or test.
+* Do not expect this to work with Discord's current api version and changes to api routes they might have made.

 # discord-account-verifier
 Verify, register, and secure Discord accounts.

-# Benefits
-* Tested on hundreds of accounts, used daily.
-* Open sourced under the MIT license with example use given.
-* Modulated with examples on how to use each section.

 # Requirements
-* NodeJS (tested on v13.5.0) and NPM.
+* NodeJS (tested on v16.2.0) and NPM.
 * ``node-fetch``, ``user-agents``, and ``prompts``.
 * 2captcha API key.
 * SMSPVA API key.